ZeitOnline/vivi/core/src/zeit/workflow/README.txt

 >>> workflow.date_first_released
 datetime.datetime(...)

-We expect the value to be in the xml now as well:
+We expect the value to be in the xml now as well (amongst others):

 >>> import lxml.etree
 >>> print lxml.etree.tostring(repository['testcontent'].xml, pretty_print=True)